 - As long as you measure your impact, you will have an idea of how the population as a whole has been affected.

-- Communicating and acting on the results proves the company's involvement and therefore the interest of participating in surveys to express its opinion.
+- Communicating and acting on the results proves the company's involvement and therefore the interest in participating in surveys to express its opinion.

 Encourage teams to participate and try to improve the participation rate in your next surveys.
-If you need tips to boost participation, ask your account manager for advice!
+If you need tips to boost participation, find our tips to: